mobiusklein/mzpeak_prototyping/README.md

           Output file path
   -b, --buffer-size <BUFFER_SIZE>
-          The number of spectra to buffer between writes [default: 5000] -c, --chunked-encoding [<CHUNKED_ENCODING>]
+          The number of spectra to buffer between writes [default: 5000] --write-batch-size <WRITE_BATCH_SIZE>
+          The number of rows to write in a batch between deciding to open a new page or row group segment.
+Defaults to 1K.
+Supports SI suffixes K, M, G.
+      --data-page-size <DATA_PAGE_SIZE>
+          The approximate number of *bytes* per data page.
+Defaults to 1M.
+Supports SI suffixes K, M, G.
+      --row-group-size <ROW_GROUP_SIZE>
+          The approximate number of rows per row group.
+Defaults to 1M.
+Supports SI suffixes K, M, G.
+      --dictionary-page-size <DICTIONARY_PAGE_SIZE>
+          The approximate number of *bytes* per dictionary page.
+Defaults to 1M.
+Supports SI suffixes K, M, G.
+  -c, --chunked-encoding [<CHUNKED_ENCODING>]
-          Use the chunked encoding instead of the flat peak array layout, valid options are 'delta', 'basic', 'numpress', or 'plain'.
-You can also specify a chunk size like 'delta:50'. [default: 'delta:50']
+          Use the chunked encoding instead of the flat peak array layout, valid options are 'delta', 'basic' and 'numpress'.
+You can also specify a chunk size like 'delta:50'.
+Defaults to 'delta:50'
   -k, --compression-level <COMPRESSION_LEVEL>
           The Zstd compression level to use.
 Defaults to 3, but ranges from 1-22 [default: 3] -p, --write-peaks-and-profiles